Cpahi/Text-Encryptor/README.md

 This application was developed by [Your Name] during a Cybersecurity internship at Pinnacle Labs.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is License free.